Streams and Graphs of Dynamical Systems: Streams of chains

-{\bf The chains graph of T-unimodal maps.} We conclude this section by mentioning an immediate consequence of our Thm.~C, namely that the structural graph $\Gamma_{\ell_\mu}$ of the logistic map $\ell_\mu$ is a tower (see Sec.~\ref{sec:T-unimodal}).
+We conclude this section by mentioning an immediate consequence of our Theorem~\ref{thm:tower}, namely that the structural graph $\Gamma_{\ell_\mu}$ of the logistic map $\ell_\mu$ is a tower (see Section~\ref{sec:T-unimodal}).
 By definition, the nodes of the structural graph of a T-unimodal map $f$ are the nodes of $\cC_{f}$.
-There is an edge in $\Gamma_{f}$ from $N$ to $M$ if there is a bitrajectory $b$ with $\alpha(b)\subset N$ and $\omega(b)\subset M$.
-In turn, this immediately implies that $N$ is $\cC_{f}$-upstream from $M$.
+There is an edge from $M$ to $N$ in $\Gamma_{f}$ if there is a bitrajectory $b$ with $\alpha(b)\subset M$ and $\omega(b)\subset N$.
+In turn, this immediately implies that $M$ is $\cC_{f}$-upstream from $N$.
 Hence, we have the following: \begin{proposition} For each T-unimodal map $f$, $\cA_f=\cC_f$ and $\Gamma_{\cC_{f}}=\Gamma_{f}$.
 Hence, the smallest stream of $f$ is the chains stream and its graph is a tower. \end{proposition}